CAROLYN MOHLER KRAFT

 Chicago show

 in 1985.
-Being the mother of a toddler and another on the way, I
+Having a soft spot for monkeys and being the mother of a toddler and another on the way, I

 saw myself in the vividly conveyed exasperation of the mother monkey,

 and just couldn't resist.
-Todd is still making incredible
+I hope Todd is still making incredible

 Becker and found at a miniature show in Denver in the early